 Sole arbitrator in a million pound share dispute.

 Acting for a business before the Dobbs inquiry into the HBOS Reading fraud.

-Advising a Commonwealth government on a £350m joint venture agreement and choice of law clauses across multiple jurisdictions.
+Advising a Commonwealth government on a £350 million joint venture agreement and choice of law clauses across multiple jurisdictions.